zah/ntags/README.md

 The `--norecurse` option turns off directory recursion for all subsequent directories.

+Similarly, the `-L` and `--follow` options cause `ntags` to follow symbolic links, while `--nofollow` suppresses the behavior.
+The default is not to follow symbolic links.

 # Limitations

 The parser is still very simple.
 It can handle only top-level